 What is a bit funny though, pardon my sense of humor, was that one of the negative reviews was not being able to make the spray bottle work.
 After much frustration, the irritated customer tossed the entire bottle.

 With respect to the company, they did write back, maintaining good customer service

 and explained where the switch is.

 To allow the spray bottle to mist, there is a button which is the exact same color as the misting device that needs to be turned.

 Maybe it's just me, but I think this is a poorly manufactured product when it comes to design...
 But that really has nothing to do with orchid growth.

 The other four negative reviews said that the orchid shriveled up and died, after the leaves fell off.
 Again, this can be due to a variety of factors.

 In fact, is that even a concentration at all?
-Are we just spraying 5 dollars of pure water on our orchid?
-As for us, if we're going to invest in a fertilizer, then we want one that fertilizer in it.
+Am I just spraying 5 dollars of pure water on my orchid?
+As for me, if I were going to invest in a fertilizer, then I'd want one that actually had fertilizer in it.

 This is by far the easiest method yet if you are a beginner.
 The directions are very clear and user-friendly.
 Honestly, there’s no added steps here—open and mist.
 Straight forward, if you can get the bottle to open.